 Strike the right balance between ‘one-size-fits-all’ and ‘every country is different’

-Even companies with the goal of reaching a level of comparability between different business entities (countries, product categories) can have, to some extent, localization of their NPS programs.
+Even companies with the goal of reaching a level of comparability between different business entities (countries, product categories) can have, to some extent, localisation of their NPS programs.
 One of our clients, a leading Consumer Electronics multinational, follows a clearly defined process of execution, described in a Program Rulebook.
-This helps them maintain coherent execution of the Program, which in turn leads to comparable results and easy prioritization of investment between countries.
+This helps them maintain coherent execution of the Program, which in turn leads to comparable results and easy prioritisation of investment between countries.

 In the meantime, there is considerable room for customization of the survey design: include local brand lists, choose a location based on country specifics, and select respondents according to different socio-demographic criteria.
 Above all is the incorporation of country oriented content in the questionnaires.
 In the case of our client, each country can have 3 country-specific questions.

-Localization makes survey results much more relevant to the country-specific situation.
+Localisation makes survey results much more relevant to the country-specific situation.
 What is more, it increases tremendously the engagement of the country with the study.

-Think of customer centricity as a team effort
+Think of customer centricity as a team effort.

-Successful NPS programs involve people of different functions and levels in the organization.
+Successful NPS programs involve people of different functions and levels in the organisation.
 Working closely with one of the biggest Telecommunication companies in Europe, we oversaw what a truly multi-layer cross-functional approach can be.

 Let me share it with you now.
 Their NPS Program is managed by a Global Customer Experience team responsible for the Program execution.
 During the study design and set up stage period the team is in charge of the coordination between other functions on a global level, so thus all business requirements of the relevant stakeholders are covered.
 Further, these stakeholders are responsible for the communication on a country level with the relevant functions.
-This process, if managed well, saves time and creates awareness across the whole organization.
+This process, if managed well, saves time and creates awareness across the whole organisation.

 As soon as the survey results are available, distribution within the company begins – from entry level to C-level executives.
 This is done using an internal NPS portal.
 The platform gives access to the results in real-time, and lets employees share comments, best practices, and suggest ideas.

-Act quickly and on all organizational levels
+Act quickly and on all organisational levels.

-Why is NPS key to your organization?
+Why is NPS key to your organisation?
 Based on NPS results, businesses can take better and more informed operational, tactical and strategic actions.
 In our long-term relationship with a leading Lighting manufacturer, we observed how by tapping on this opportunity a company can move quickly ahead of the competition.
 This is not a myth, it is a true story.

 In this case, operational improvements are in the form of acting quickly on the feedback collected from customers (closing the loop).
 This could be anything from calling the customer to warm up relationships to solving invoicing issues and logistical challenges.